 I had a third round of blood tests done the other day, which provides for some interesting comparisons over the course of the past year.
 I went vegan back in March of 2015, so now I have one blood test prior to going vegan, taken a few years ago, and two while eating a vegan diet.

 My fasting glucose has steadily declined all the way down to an 82!
 My total cholesterol dropped significantly after going vegan and has held steady since.
 Look at those LDL numbers drop like a rock.
 It’s interesting that my HDL has remained completely flat this whole time, but I suppose it doesn’t matter since I have a total cholesterol of 152, which means statistically, it’s next to impossible for me to contract heart disease no matter what my HDL ratio might be.
+Current research suggests that low HDL plays no role in the cause of disease.

 An interesting side note on HDL numbers and triglycerides in vegans from the Lifestyle Heart Trial study: